Research Support Services

-You can Ask a librarian for help if you experience any problems accessing a dissertation or thesis in print or online.
+You can ask Me for help if you experience any problems accessing a dissertation or thesis in print or online.

 The following is a list of professional trade societies related to electrical engineering.
 Note: The links below simply take you to the homepage, not their publications.
 To access society publications see the ‘Where to Start’ page.